 The 4 Steps of Inquiry-Based Learning

-So you’ve discovered something that generates your own inquiry, and you've recreated that moment for your students when your curiosity was triggered.
+So you’ve discovered something that generates your own inquiry, and you’ve recreated that moment for your students when your curiosity was triggered.
 So what comes next in inquiry-based learning?
 This can be answered in four basic steps that should represent the outline of a simple unit.
-Lessons on literacy, researching, informational writing, for example, should be embedded into each of these steps.

 3. Have students present what they’ve learned.
 Students should create and present a culminating artifact.
-When I have my students present what they’ve learned, I use a rubric that uses “Able to Teach” as the acme of what to reach for.
+When I have my students present what they’ve learned, I use a rubric with “Able to Teach” as the acme of what to reach for.
 After all, many people can understand content, but can they communicate it?
 Students can develop a website using Weebly, or perhaps a slideshow using Google Slides.

 In terms of your content area, imagine a classroom where different kids are presenting their findings on a single, simple aspect of the content.
 You’d have a classroom that, overall, learns deeper and wider than ever before.